BrianKani/Flask-Note-Taking-Application/README.md

 # Flask Note-Taking Application
-This is a simple Flask web application for taking and managing notes.
-Users can create, view, and delete their notes after logging into the application.
+This is a fullstack web application for taking notes.
+Its features include user authentication, note creation, and deletion functionalities, managing your notes is intuitive and efficient.
+I am also thinking of turning it into a productivity application, collaborations are open.

 # Features
 User Authentication: Users can register, log in, and log out.
 User-specific features are available after logging in.